Dumbrovskii/KFE-Codec-2/README.md

 pip install -r requirements.txt
 ```

+In a Codex workspace this setup is automated by running `codex/setup.sh`,
+which installs the required Python packages.

 ## Usage

 Encode a binary file to a video (the video is encoded using the lossless FFV1